 Penn has four undergraduate schools as well as twelve graduate and professional schools.
 Schools enrolling undergraduates include the College of Arts and Sciences, the School of Engineering and Applied Science, the Wharton School, and the School of Nursing.
 Penn's "One University Policy" allows students to enroll in classes in any of Penn's twelve schools.
 Among its highly ranked graduate and professional schools are a law school whose first professor wrote the first draft of the United States Constitution, the first school of medicine in North America, and the first collegiate business school.

 Penn is also home to the first "student union" building and organization, the first Catholic student club in North America, the first double-decker college football stadium, and Morris Arboretum, the official arboretum of the Commonwealth of Pennsylvania.
 The first general-purpose electronic computer was developed at Penn and formally dedicated in 1946.
 In 2019, the university had an endowment of $14.65 billion, the sixth-largest endowment of all private universities in the United States, as well as a research budget of $1.02 billion.
 The university's athletics program, the Quakers, fields varsity teams in 33 sports as a member of the NCAA Division I Ivy League conference.

-Highest paying job titles at University of Pennsylvania include Director, Administration, Director, Therapy Operations, and Business Development Director
+Highest paying job titles at University of Pennsylvania include Research Investigator, Internal Medicine Physician, and Account Director